Sandy StanutzB.A. Mus (St. Francis Xavier University), Ph.D. Music education/research (McGill University)

 Artistic Director / Vocal & Instrumental Coach

-Sandy is the Miriam Post-Doctoral Researcher of the School of Applied Child Psychology and Human Development in the Department of Educational and Counselling Psychology at McGill University.
-She researches the quality of musical memory in children with autism spectrum disorder (ASD).
+Sandy is the Artistic Director and Owner of the Manotick Arts Camp.
+She is passionate about the power of performance arts in educational settings to positively influence cognitive and emotional development in children and youth.
+She spearheaded the creation of the Manotick Arts Camp in 2000, and she has enjoyed emmensely, the creative genious her teams aspire to each summer.
+Sandy is the accompanist for the RTO Entre Nous Chorus and she maintains a studio of piano and flute students.
+She was the Miriam Post-Doctoral Researcher of the School of Applied Child Psychology and Human Development in the Department of Educational and Counselling Psychology at McGill University (2014-2017).
+She researched the quality of musical memory in children with autism spectrum disorder (ASD).
 She, along with her colleagues, Dr. Jacob Burack and Dr. Eve-Marie Quintin were awarded a Grammy Foundation Grant to investigate absolute pitch ability, a rare memory for pitch and melody, in children with ASD.
-The implication of determining musical strengths in ASD is that they could be used as tools to enhance other areas of development.
-She has been developing a music curriculum for use with children aged 3-6 at the Abe Gold Learning Centre, Miriam Foundation, Montréal.
-One of her next goals is to test the efficacy of that program for developmental enhancements in verbal and non-verbal communication, executive function, motor movement and social engagement in early childhood.
+She developed a music curriculum (Music for Wee Ones) for use with children aged 3-6 with ASD at the Abe Gold Learning Centre, Miriam Foundation, Montréal.
+She offers Music for Wee Ones classes throughout the year in Manotick for typically and atypically developing children.

 B.A., B. Ed.